ChapterHouse/huge_enumerable/README.md

 ## Usage

-See HugeCollection, HugeCombination, HugePermutation, and HugeProduct for was of utilizing HugeEnumerable.
+See HugeCollection, HugeCombination, HugePermutation, and HugeProduct for ways of utilizing HugeEnumerable.

 ## Contributing